Daveonwave/gym4ReaL/_sources/robofeeder.md.txt

 # RoboFeederEnv

-This document describes the RoboFeeder environments available in the `gym4ReaL` library for robotic grasping tasks using reinforcement learning.
-These environments are designed for use with the MuJoCo simulator and the OpenAI Gym interface, enabling efficient training and evaluation of robotic agents.
+This document describes the RoboFeeder environments available in the `Gym4ReaL` library for robotic grasping tasks using reinforcement learning.
+These environments are designed for use with the MuJoCo simulator and the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of robotic agents.

 ## Overview